 Students are expected to attend all lab and lecture days.
 In the event of illness, it is the student's responsibility to notify his/her instructor.
-In RNSG 1251, the student can have no more than two (2) absences to be successful.
-A student having three or more absences may be dropped from RNSG 1251.
+In RNSG 1412, the student can have no more than two (2) absences to be successful.
+A student having three or more absences may be dropped from RNSG 1412.
 The course leader may initiate the withdrawal of the student for absences.
-Reinstatement is handled on an individual basis.
-Attendance will be taken before every class.
+Reinstatement is handled individually.
+Attendance will be made before every class.
 In an emergency or school sponsored event and with proper instructor notification before class, an exception may be reviewed case-by-case.
 It is the student's responsibility to contact the instructor via email if they are late or absent.
 Students are responsible for obtaining missing content.